HIS-340-90, History of the Holocaust (SU15)

 REQUIREMENTS AND ASSIGNMENTS:

--Extra Credit Video Quiz: Students can complete a quiz on the film, Schindler’s List.
-Students must acquire the film on their own - (20 pts)
+**Extra Credit Video Quiz: Students can complete a quiz on the film, Schindler’s List.
+Students must acquire the film on their own.
+(10 pts)

--Three online Quizzes: These quizzes are designed to facilitate timely engagement of the readings and confirm student comprehension of the key points; students will read primary documents in Joule for these quizzes. - 30 pts (3 x 10)
+**Three online Quizzes: These quizzes are designed to facilitate timely engagement of Primary Documents and confirm student comprehension of the key points presented; students will read primary documents in Joule for these quizzes.
+30 pts (3 x 10)

-Online Discussions: Since this is an online section participating in Discussion via the Discussion Board is an essential way for students to demonstrate their understanding of the course material as well as to interact with and learn from their fellow students; students will answer questions about the Online Lectures and or Primary Documents for these Discussions. - 150 pts (3 x 50)
+**Online Discussions: Since this is an online section participating in Discussion via the Discussion Board is an essential way for students to demonstrate their understanding of the course material as well as to interact with and learn from their fellow students; for two Discussions students will answer questions about the Online Lectures and or Primary Documents.
+Students should be able to synthesize this material and analyze the primary documents within the historical context provided in the lectures.
+For one Discussion students will analyze, and synthesize the “Good Old Days” book with a website linked into Joule.
+150 pts (3 x 50)

 REQUIRED TEXT(S) OR MATERIALS: